Romanitho/Winget-AutoUpdate/README.md

 Used in conjunction with the **-ModsPath** parameter to provide the Azure Storage Blob URL with SAS token.
 The SAS token must, at a minimum, have 'Read' and 'List' permissions.
 It is recommended to set the permisions at the container level and rotate the SAS token on a regular basis.
 Ensure the container reflects the same structure as found under the initial `mods` folder.
 (From version 1.16.4).

 **-InstallUserContext**
 Install WAU with system and **user** context executions (From version 1.15.3).
+Applications installed in system context will be ignored under user context.

 **-BypassListForUsers**
 Bypass Black/White list when run in user context (From version 1.15.0).
+Also bypass system list (Allowing failing apps to retry under user context.
+Admin right might be required).

 **-NoClean**
 Keep critical files when installing/uninstalling.
 This setting will keep "excluded_apps.txt", "included_apps.txt", "mods" and "logs" as they were.